On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Introduction

-In this paper, a new halo-based non-projection approach is proposed for statistical analysis of density and velocity fields: \begin{enumerate} \item Instead of projecting particle fields onto structured grid, analysis is performed in real space by the statistics over all particle pairs on different scales.
-This will maximumly preserve and utilize the information from N-body simulation; \item Based on the halo description of N-body system, distributions should evolve differently in halos and out-of-halo region.
-Therefore, all halos in N-body system are identified and all particles are divided into halo and out-of-halo particles such that relevant distributions can be studied separately; \item Scale and redshift dependence of distributions can be studied by the variation of generalized kurtosis for a given distribution. \end{enumerate}
+Since real-space and Fourier-space data contain the same information, directly working with real-space data can avoid information loss due to field projection and the conversion between Fourier-space and real-space.
+In this paper, a halo-based non-projection approach is applied for statistical analysis of density and velocity fields: \begin{enumerate} \item Instead of projecting particle fields onto the structured grid, analysis is performed in real space by computing the statistics (second or high orders) for all particle pairs with a given separation $r$ (shown in Fig. \ref{fig:13}).
+The scale-dependent nature of these statistics can be studied efficiently as a function of scale $r$.
+This will maximally preserve and utilize the information contained in N-body simulations; \item Based on the halo description of the N-body system, dark matter particles continuously form halo structures.
+In this paper, all haloes in the N-body system are identified, and all particles are divided into halo and out-of-halo particles.
+We focus on relevant statistics for all halo particles and out-of-halo particles, respectively.
+Since the critical scale $r_t$ stands for the size of the largest haloes, the statistics for all halo particles represent the average statistics on small scales $r<r_t$.
+While the statistics for out-of-halo particles represent the average statistics on large scales $r>r_t$. \end{enumerate}

-From this practice, tremendous amount of knowledge was learned that can be compared with the statistical theory of isotropic, homogeneous, and incompressible turbulence \citep{Taylor:1935-Statistical-theory-of-turbulan,Taylor:1938-Production-and-dissipation-of-,de_Karman:1938-On-the-statistical-theory-of-i,Batchelor:1953-The-Theory-of-Homogeneous-Turb}.
-One example is the distribution of pairwise velocity.
-For incompressible flow, there exist an inertial range of scales in energy spectrum with a constant energy flux followed by a dissipation range dominant by viscous force.
-A universal form was established for \textit{m}th order longitudinal velocity structure function (\textit{m}th moment of pairwise velocity in cosmological terms) in inertial range \citep{Kolmogorov:1962-A-Refinement-of-Previous-Hypot},
+From this practice, a huge amount of knowledge can be learned for self-gravitating collisionless fluid dynamics (SG-CFD) when compared with the isotropic, homogeneous, and incompressible turbulence \citep{Taylor:1935-Statistical-theory-of-turbulan, Taylor:1938-Production-and-dissipation-of-,de_Karman:1938-On-the-statistical-theory-of-i, Batchelor:1953-The-Theory-of-Homogeneous-Turb}.
+An example is the pairwise velocity ($\Delta u_L=u_L^{'}-u_L$, see Fig. \ref{fig:13}).
+For incompressible isotropic turbulence, there exists an inertial range of scales with a constant energy flux $\varepsilon _{u}$, followed by a dissipation range dominated by the viscous force due to the viscosity of the liquid.
+A simple but universal form has been established for the \textit{m}th order longitudinal velocity structure function (or the \textit{m}th moment of pairwise velocity in cosmology terms) in the inertial range \citep{Kolmogorov:1962-A-Refinement-of-Previous-Hypot}.
+For incompressible isotropic turbulence, the \textit{m}th moment of pairwise velocity reads